yoel-zeldes/yoel-zeldes.github.io/content/fortscale/detecting anomalies in a SMART way part 2.md

 Summary: Second part of a posts series about finding anomalous users.
 header_cover: images/detecting-anomalies-in-a-SMART-Way/cover.png

-*This post was originally published by me on the [Fortscale blog](https://insider.fortscale.com/detecting-anomalies-in-a-smart-way-part-2).*
+*This post was originally published by me at the [Fortscale blog](https://insider.fortscale.com/detecting-anomalies-in-a-smart-way-part-2).*
 *Fortscale's product helps organizations eliminate insider threats by detecting anomalous user behavior.*

 ---